hashicorp/vault/website/source/docs/concepts/pgp-gpg-keybase.html.md

 their use, and operation.

-Keybase.io support is available only in the command-line tool and not via the Vault HTTP API, tools that help with initialization should use the Kebase.io API in order to obtain the GPG keys needed for a secure initialization if you want them to use Keybase for keys.
+Keybase.io support is available only in the command-line tool and not via the Vault HTTP API, tools that help with initialization should use the Keybase.io API in order to obtain the GPG keys needed for a secure initialization if you want them to use Keybase for keys.

-Once the Vault has been initialized, it is possible to use keybase to decrypt the shards and unseal normally.
+Once the Vault has been initialized, it is possible to use Keybase to decrypt the shards and unseal normally.

 ## Initializing with PGP